Skip to Main Content

 Booking and Planning

 V Spa Hotel sits at Riia 2 in central Tartu.
-Contact and booking details are leading confirmed directly through the property's current channels, as pricing, availability, and programming can shift with season and demand.
+Pricing and availability can shift with season and demand.
 Tartu experiences two distinct travel peaks: the summer months when the city's outdoor character and festival calendar attract leisure visitors, and the academic calendar periods when conference and institutional travel drives occupancy.
-Booking ahead of those windows is sensible for a MICHELIN-selected property in a city where the recognised tier remains compact.
+Booking ahead of those windows is sensible.

 Cost and Credentials